sertansenturk/cookiecutter-ds-docker/docs/setup.rst

 Please refer to the `official cookiecutter documentation <https://cookiecutter.readthedocs.io/en/latest/installation.html#install-cookiecutter>`_ for other options.

-Baking a New Project
+Cutting a New Project
 ---------------------------------------------------

-To "bake" a new project from the template, run:
+To "cut" a new project from the template, run:

 .. code:: bash